 There are a number of reasons why home inspections are important.
 The two most important are the way the security deposit is handled and the state of repair of the property.
 If issues arise that weren’t present during your inspections, you’ll be able to hold the tenant liable if they were the cause of the damage.

 They can also help you spot damage to the property before it becomes expensive to repair.
 Things like mold can take over quickly.
 You’ll want to catch that issue while it’s new.
 Otherwise, it can cause extensive damage that may cost tens of thousands of dollars to repair.
 Inspections protect both you and the tenant when damage is found.

 The two most important times to conduct thorough inspections to your rental are when a tenant is moving in, and when a tenant is moving out.
 Entry reports can be compared to exit reports.
 This allows you to assess any unreported damage from the duration of the tenant’s stay.

 Photograph and document damage during this time, having the tenant sign off on the report.
 This protects your tenant when they move it by showing that you were aware of the damage that was present when they moved in, that you intend to fix it, and that they won’t be held liable for it.

-Inspections when the tenant is moving out should be performed as late as possible.
+Perform inspections for tenants move-outs as late as possible.
 Moving is likely to cause damage to the home via dents in the walls and floors when people are moving heavy objects out.
 Ideally, you’ll want to wait until most (or all) of the tenant’s belongings have been removed from the home for a thorough exit inspection.

 You’ll also want to check on the rental periodically throughout the year.
 As a landlord, many maintenance issues become your responsibility.
 Checking on your rentals seasonally or biannually will allow you to keep track of what you need to fix.
 It shows your tenant that you care about the property.
 If your tenant reports any issues with the home, you’ll want to schedule an inspection as soon as possible.
 This will allow you to promptly address their concerns.